danny-nguye1/Google-Data-Analytics-Case-Study/README.md

-# Google Data Analytics, Capstone Project, Case Study: "How does a bike share navigate speedy success?"
+# Case Study: "How does a bike share navigate speedy success?"
 Case study for the Google data analytics professional certificate, capstone project.
 Includes RMarkdown file and Tableau dashboard.